alexismenanieves/Model_Catalog/LEARNING_POINTS.md

 - To list Cloud9 environments: aws cloud9 list-environments --region us-east-1
 - To list Cloud9 users in an specific environment: aws cloud9 describe-environment-memberships --environment-id my_env_id --region us-east-1
 - To add Cloud9 users to an specific environment: aws cloud9 create-environment-membership --environment-id my_env_id --user-arn "arn:aws:sts::a_id:assumed-role/a_company_id/a_person_id_mail" --permissions "read-write" --region us-east-1
+- Amazon Inspector examines the security metrics that compose the National Vulnerability Database (NVD) (https://nvd.nist.gov/vuln ) base score for the vulnerability and adjusts them according your compute environment.
+The Amazon Inspector score helps you prioritize your findings by highlighting the most critical vulnerabilities for your specific environment.
+This score is in CVSS format and is a modification of the base Common Vulnerability Scoring System (CVSS) (https://www.first.org/cvss/ ) score provided by NVD.

 # References
 [1] https://www.tecmint.com/download-and-extract-tar-files-with-one-command/